Jaswant Singh Gill: 1989 Raniganj rescue operation

-Post retirement
+Post-retirement

 Gill retired from Coal India in 1998 at the age of 60.
 In 2008, he was appointed as a member in Disaster management committee at Amritsar, Punjab (India).

 2018 Meghalaya rescue operation

 Gill was invited during 2018 Meghalaya mining accident by Conrad Sangma, 12th Chief Minister of Meghalaya due to his expertise in mine mishaps for a rescue operation held in December 2018 at East Jaintia hills, Meghalaya, India.
 Gill suggested Meghalaya state government to take help from Coal India.

 Personal life

-Gill was married to Nirdosh Kaur, and they had two sons and two daughters (Poonam Gill and Hina Gill).
-His elder son, Sarpreet Singh Gill is a cardiologist from Johns Hopkins University who returned to Amritsar in 2008, and his younger son, Randip Singh Gill, is an entrepreneur and real estate professional in Vancouver, Canada.
+Gill was married to Nirdosh Kaur, and they had two sons and two daughters (Poonam Gill and Hina Gill).His best friend in early days was chandra Dev Mishra from Nirsa His elder son, Sarpreet Singh Gill is a cardiologist from Johns Hopkins University who returned to Amritsar in 2008, and his younger son, Randip Singh Gill, is an entrepreneur and real estate professional in Vancouver, Canada.

 Death

 Gill died on 26 November 2019 due to cardiac arrest at his home in Amritsar, Punjab.